LET ME STATE THIS AS SIMPLY AS POSSIBLE:

 Why has PreTrib arbitrarily created a new term for something which the Bible already has a term??
 I suppose if C.I.
 Scofield were still alive, we could ask him.
-Scofield is the one who, with the aide of some very strange and very rich bedfellows, pioneered the popularization of PreTrib with enormous success, in the early 1900's.
+Scofield is the one who, with the aide of some very strange and very rich bedfellows, pioneered the popularization of PreTrib with enormous success, in the late 1800's and early 1900's.

 (There is, by the way, huge intrigue associated with Scofield--his personal life and extremely dubious associations...and the degree to which this is glossed over and brushed past by PreTrib proponents verges on the extraordinary.
 Link: Cyrus I. Scofield and the Tribulation)

 ANSWERING A COUPLE OF THE CLASSIC PRE-TRIB "OBJECTIONS":